Understand Social Identity to Lead in a Changing World

 Social identity is one of the aspects of your “self-concept” — how you see yourself as a person.
 Along with your personal identity (e.g., personal attributes you use to describe yourself, like being tall or conscientious), social identity influences our values, the stories we tell about ourselves and others, and things that motivate us toward action.

-To understand how social identities can inform your equity, diversity, and inclusion efforts, it’s helpful to remember these 4 things.
+To understand how social identities can inform your equity, diversity, and inclusion efforts, it’s helpful to remember that social identity is:

-Everyone has multiple identities, and combinations of social identities matter.
+2. Everyone has multiple social identities, and combinations matter.

-Although social identities are often talked about in terms of a single category (e.g., “Republican or Democrat;” “Black or White”), every one of us has multiple social identities that combine in unique ways that influence our lived experiences and interactions.
-For example, the experience of being White is likely to be different if a person is also rich, heterosexual, and cisgender compared to a person who is poor, queer, and non-binary.
+Although social identities are often talked about in terms of a single category (e.g., “Republican or Democrat;” “Black or White”), everyone has multiple social identities that combine in unique ways that influence our lived experiences and interactions.
+For example, the experience of being White is likely to be different if a person is also rich, heterosexual, and cisgender, as compared to a person who is poor, queer, and non-binary.

 Society and culture determine when and how differences between people become social identities.
 For example, eye color is not considered a social identity in most current social groups, but skin color is.
 Because social identities are norm dependent, what is and is not considered a social identity can change over time and in different cultures.

-Social identities can be more or less salient, depending on the situation.
+4. Social identities can be more or less salient, depending on context.

-Certain social identities feel more prominent in certain situations and contexts.
-For example, if you are a White American living in America, you might not often think about your national identity.
-However, if you were to take an expat position in China, being American might suddenly feel like a huge part of your identity, because it will likely impact how others see you as well as how you interpret your experiences.
+Certain social identities may feel more prominent in certain situations and contexts.
+For example, if you are a White American living in North America, you might not often think about your national identity.
+However, if you were to take an expat position in China, this might suddenly feel like a huge part of your identity, because it will likely impact how others see you, as well as how you interpret your experiences.

-An Exercise to Better Understand Your Own Social Identity
+An Exercise to Explore Your Own Social Identity

 To bring focus to the way social identity impacts how you work and lead others, try this exercise.